shaliulab/idtrackerai/docs/source/how_to_install.rst

 **Install NVIDIA drivers +410.38 (for the installation with GPU support)**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install idtracker.ai with GPU support in your computer if you want to track videos keeping the identities of each animal.
+Install idtracker.ai with GPU support in your computer if you want to track
+videos keeping the identities of each animal.
-Note that idtracker.ai allows users to track single animals and to track groups of animals without keeping the identity.
+Note that idtracker.ai allows users to track single animals and to track
+groups of animals without keeping the identity.
-For these cases you do not need GPU support (see the Option 3 in the installation instructions below).
+For these cases you do not need GPU support (see the Option 3 in the
+installation instructions below).

-idtracker.ai has been currently tested on PyTorch 1.8.
+idtracker.ai v4 has been tested on PyTorch 1.10 and cudatoolkit 10.2 and 11.3.
-This version of Tensorflow requires the CUDA 10.0 which requires an NVIDIA driver version >= 410.38
+Before installing check which NVIDIA driver you have installed and its
+compatibility with the corresponding CUDA toolkit version
 (see `cuda compatiblity <https://docs.nvidia.com/deploy/cuda-compatibility/>`).

-Below we give instructions to check your NVIDIA driver version and how to install a compatible version with Cuda 10.0.
+Below we give instructions to check your NVIDIA driver version and how to
+install a compatible version with CUDA 10.2 or 11.3.

 **For Linux users**
 *******************

-To check whether the NVIDIA drivers are correctly installed in your computer, open a terminal and type
+To check whether the NVIDIA drivers are correctly installed in your computer,
+open a terminal and type:

 .. code-block:: bash